Winnie59/Poke-ke-Bowl/README.md

 * Create login account or using social media login and authentication through Auth0.
 * Using MongoDB to store database.

-* Stat with the Home page.
-From this page we offer a slider that provides the promotions of the restaurant and the list of Poke menu.
+* Start with the Home page.
+From this page there is a slider that provides promotions of the restaurant and list of Poke menu.

 ![home](public/img/me1.png)